ansys/pysystem-coupling/README.rst

 of this package.
 In the interim period, the package wheel must be obtained and installed manually using ``pip install``.
 It is available from the following locations:

-* `ansys-api-systemcoupling repository <https://github.com/ansys/ansys-api-systemcoupling>`_.
+* The `ansys-api-systemcoupling repository <https://github.com/ansys/ansys-api-systemcoupling>`_.
 Click on the "Tags" link under "Releases" on the home page to list the available tagged releases.
 Click on the latest release and download the wheel from the page shown.
 * The Ansys internal PyPI repository: ``pip install ansys-api-systemcoupling -i https://pkgs.dev.azure.com/pyansys/_packaging/pyansys/pypi/simple/``. (**NB**